GinYoshida/Udacity_CarND_P3_Behavior_Learning/writeup_template.md

 ### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

 ---
-### Files Submitted & Code Quality
+### Files Submitted

-#### 1. Submission includes all required files and can be used to run the simulator in autonomous mode
+#### 1. Submission of codes and report

 My project includes the following files:
 * "Code_test.ipynb" containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model_tf_50.h5 containing a trained convolution neural network
-* writeup_report.md summarizing the results
+* writeup_report.md summarizing the results (This file)

-#### 2. Submission includes functional code
+#### 2. Submission of binary files
-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
+With following command, acutonomous driving is possible with simulator.
 ```sh
 python drive.py model_tf_50.h5
 ```
+As evidence, recorded video is included in this repository as "run1.mp4".

 ### Model Architecture and Training Strategy